criswell/git-circle/README.md

   -d DATE, --date DATE  Limit responses to just those from a certain date,
-                        format YYYY-MM-DD (not all commands support this) -y, --yes             Automatically answer all queries with a 'yes'
+                        format YYYY-MM-DD (not all commands support this) -y, --yes             Automatically answer all queries with a 'yes' -m, --machine         Output the results in a machine readable way
 ```

 ## git-circle Commands